Skip to content

 Summary: Your Essays, Your Story

 Yale essays are not a writing test; they are a test of self-awareness.
 The admissions committee is looking for people who know who they are, can speak about it with authenticity, and want to bring something unique to the Yale community.
-As a Polish applicant, you have a perspective that most applicants do not possess, but you must be able to articulate it specifically, reflectively, and without generic clichés.
+As an international applicant, you have a perspective that most applicants do not possess, but you must be able to articulate it specifically, reflectively, and without generic clichés.

 Remember three things: first, every essay should add a new dimension to your application; don’t repeat yourself.
 Second, specificity beats generality; one story from your life is worth more than ten declarations about changing the world.
 Third, the committee reads 40,000 applications; your essay must stick in the reader’s mind after they close your file and open the next.